endlos99/xdt99/doc/MANUAL.md

 On Linux and macOS platforms, all warnings and errors are _colored_ by default.
-Irrespective of platform, the use of color can be turned on or off by using the color options `--color on` or `--color off`, resp.
-(Technical note: Colors require so-called ANSI escape sequences, something that Windows `cmd.exe` only started to support recently.)
+Irrespective of platform, the use of color can be turned on or off by using the _color options_ `--color on` or `--color off`, resp.
+(Technical note: Colors use so-called ANSI escape sequences, something that Windows `cmd.exe` only started to support recently.)

 Frequently used options, such as `-R` or `--color on/off` can be stored in the